ralphv/gitall/README.md

-## gitall - A simple script to run a git command recursively on all git repos
+## git-recursive - A simple script to run a git command recursively on all git repos

 * [Usage](#usage)
 * [License](#License)